tyleretters/nor.the-rn.info/_posts/2022-03-16-light-blue-collar-worker.md

 While I disagree with Troll Co's politics (they made a "Make Trolls Great Again" hat) I do agree with this:

 > There are a lot of hard-working men and women in the trades right now, but they are not being replaced fast enough with skilled young people.
-It’s time to change the mindset that being in the trades is less important than a doctor or lawyer.
-Support and encourage blue collar jobs; don’t steer our young people away from them.
+It's time to change the mindset that being in the trades is less important than a doctor or lawyer.
+Support and encourage blue collar jobs; don't steer our young people away from them.